What’s on the ballot in November?

 When will the election be held?

 The board called the bond and tax cap special elections for November 4, 2014.
-That is a general election, ensuring a larger voter turnout to weigh in on the college’s ballot measures.
+That coincides with the general election date, ensuring a larger voter turnout to weigh in on the college’s ballot measures.

 Who has the opportunity to vote?